docQodly/docs/docs/studio/pageLoaders/events.md

 Using the reload action within an on-change event can create a circular dependency.
 This causes Qodly Studio to enter an infinite loop of reloading, which results in the application freezing.

-When you set an on-change event to reload the datasource, the following happens:
+When you set an on-change event to reload the qodly source, the following happens:

-- A change in the datasource triggers the on-change event.
+- A change in the qodly source triggers the on-change event.

 - The on-change event contains a reload action.

-- The reload action causes the datasource to reload, which is considered a change.
+- The reload action causes the qodly source to reload, which is considered a change.

 - This change triggers the on-change event again.